I cannot scan over a network. What should I do?

-- Check the scanner's control panel for error messages.
+- Check the product control panel for error messages.
 If you have the notification email set when the events occur, you can promptly learn the status.

-- Make sure the computer and scanner are connected to the same network (or network subnet/VLAN).
+- Make sure the computer and product are connected to the same network (or network subnet/VLAN).

-- Move the scanner and computer or smart device closer to the access point.
+- Move the product and computer or smart device closer to the router or access point.